uabrc/uabrc.github.io/docs/data_management/tutorial/globus_group_tutorial.md

     ![Access tab of GCP options menu showing new settings.](./images/gg-choose-folder/win/004-access-tab-changed.png)

 1. Click the "General" tab.
 The "General" tab enables you to control some settings for the application itself and which folder is the default folder.
-The default folder will be the first one shown when accessing the endpoint.
+The default folder will be the first one shown when accessing the Collection.

    - **(1)** "Run when Windows starts" checkbox that enables starting Globus Connect Personal when you start Windows.
 We recommend checking this box.
-   - **(2)** "Home Folder" text field that lets you choose which folder will be the default folder for your endpoint.
+   - **(2)** "Home Folder" text field that lets you choose which folder will be the default folder for your Collection.
 We recommend setting this to your primary shared folder from the previous step.
    - **(3)** "Save" button which saves changes made to this tab of the options.
 Be sure to click "Save" if you make changes here.

     ![General tab of GCP options menu showing default settings.](./images/gg-choose-folder/win/005-general-tab-default.png)